-There is also an array of bows, arrows, and spears- remnants of the stone and middle ages when men counted on hunting to meet their daily needs.
-Not that all the arrows on display were used during the stone and middle ages, though, as some were used as late as between the late 1890s and early 1900s during tribal wars- long before guns and bombs took all the fun out of warfare.
+There is also an array of bows, arrows and spears- remnants of the stone and middle ages, when men counted on hunting to meet their daily needs.
+Not that all the arrows on display were used during the stone and middle ages, though, as some were used as lately as between the late 1890s and early 1900s during tribal wars- long before guns and bombs took all the fun out of warfare.

-Chichiri is also home to other important exhibits, including traditional salt containers (zigulu), Malawi’s maiden decimal coinage, a picture completed by the exhibition of the first banknote of Rhodesia and Nyasaland.
-Also on display are some common insect families and fauna species found in Malawi and a cross-section of the game found in some of the country’s National Parks and Game Reserves.
+Chichiri is also home to other important exhibits, including traditional salt containers (zigulu), Malawi’s maiden decimal coinage, a picture completed by exhibition of the first banknote of Rhodesia and Nyasaland.
+Also on display are some common insect families and fauna species found in Malawi, and a cross-section of game found in some of the country’s National Parks and Game Reserves.